 What a process.

 The opening arguments from my attorney were spot-on and brilliant.
-He said that the plaintiff’s council would try to draw lines and conclusions from things that were not connected, he called out their exact strategy.
+He said that the plaintiff’s counsel would try to draw lines and conclusions from things that were not connected, he called out their exact strategy.

 I had to restrain myself from the opening arguments from the plaintiff’s council.
 They were accusatory and inaccurate, but my attorney had warned me and told me to remain quiet, patient, and calm.